Camdenton, Macks Creek, Osage and Versailles cross country race season openers, earn medals

 The Camdenton girls finished fifth overall among seven Class 4 schools with 103 points while West Plains took the team title at 19 points.
 Cambrie Kowal was the top Laker on Saturday, placing eighth with a time of 20:40.
 Madelyn Coffelt placed 20th with a 22:37, Alexis Stroup placed 27th with a 23:15, Kylie Doyle was right behind her in 28th at 23:55, McKenna Demark earned 35th at 24:54, Ella Folks captured 37th at 25:16, Ava Canales placed 42nd at 26:40, Georgi Carolus finished 44th at 26:54 and Adrienne Hafley came in 53rd at 30:53.

 The Macks Creek girls did not have a team finish in Class 1, as Liberal was the only school with enough runners to do so.
-Molly Phillips led the Pirates with a fifth place finish in Class 1 at 24:58, Adriana Mayer earned ninth at 26:49 and Chelsey Brown placed 19th at 34:16.
+Adriana Mayer finished 10th with a 26:52, Molly Phillips placed 14th at 30:05 and Chelsey Brown placed 19th at 34:16.

 The Macks Creek boys did not have a team finish either.
 Caleb Phillips led the Pirates with an 11th place finish at 19:57 while Kyler Gabriel placed 27th at 21:50, Jose Cortez earned 28th at 22:19 and Grant English came in 31st at 22:40.